cristianmeelo/component-card-qr-code/README.md

 ### Useful resources

 - [SASS Docs](https://sass-lang.com/) - This is the official documentations of sass.
 I really liked this pattern and will use it going forward on very simple projects to pratice the basics.
+- [HTML <h1> to <h6> Tags](https://www.w3schools.com/tags/tag_hn.asp) - This documentations provides the direcion to think about wich semantic tags use in header.

 ## Author